puutaro/CommandClick/md/developer/set_replace_variables.md

 ## Overview

-- This option is one of the most use option
+- This setting is one of the most use setting
-- This option is set global variable
+- This setting is set global variable
+- So colled "model" in `MVC` and `MVVM`.
-- This option can specify multiply
+- This setting can specify multiply

 ex)